mintdawn/lavender/README.md

 * A minimum of 3 app screens (accessed after login) for users to access client information appropriate to the company (such as "About Us" or "Services" or "Current Orders")
 * A properly functioning Sign Out button, available on all pages
 * A screen confirming successful sign out.
-* I am still learning how to code so I adapted code from [this tutorial page](https://www.tutorialrepublic.com/php-tutorial/php-mysql-login-system.php).
+* I am still learning how to program so I adapted code from [this tutorial page](https://www.tutorialrepublic.com/php-tutorial/php-mysql-login-system.php).
 It was actually really easy to implement.
 Most things are like pulling teeth for me at this point.
+I also drew heavily from the Bootstrap documentation page.

 # Work for Module 3